-An employee stock ownership plan (ESOP) puts the focus on motivating, retaining, and rewarding employees who helped make that business successful in the first place, while also providing an exit strategy for departing owners or founders of an organization.
+An employee stock ownership plan (ESOP) puts the focus on motivating, retaining, and rewarding employees who helped make a business successful in the first place, while also providing an exit strategy for departing owners or founders.

 There are generally two types of ESOPs:

-ESOPS are a popular exit strategy for many company owners.
-While there are pros and cons with an ESOP just as there are with other exit strategies, most companies are suitable candidates.
-In the end, it comes down to the selling shareholders deciding if this is something they want to pursue and considering all their options.
-There are ESOPs in all types of industry, but the top three include manufacturing, construction and related companies, and professional services such as engineering.
+ESOPs are a popular exit strategy for many company owners.
+While there are pros and cons with an ESOP—much like other exit strategies—most companies are suitable candidates.
+In the end, it comes down to the selling shareholders considering all their options and deciding if an ESOP is something they want to pursue.
+There are ESOPs in all industries, but the top three include manufacturing, construction, and professional services.

 In addition to an ESOP, here are other traditional exit strategy options:

 - Selling to a financial buyer, such as a private equity firm